Shetland dialect: Non-interchangeable function words

 The language differentiates between the verbal particle (tae vb) and the directional preposition (til).
-It also audibly differentiates between the preposition fir 'for' (//fər// or //fɪr//) and the conjunction fur 'because' (//fɞr// or //fɔr//).
+It also audibly differentiates between the preposition fir 'for' (/scz/ or /scz/) and the conjunction fur 'because' (/scz/ or /scz/).
 This is very prevalent with basi-and mesolectal speakers, but less so with acrolectal speakers.
 Duration is expressed with in (contrary to Standard English for).
-The language also distinguishes between the conjunction so 'so' (//so//) and the adverb sae 'so' (//se//).
-Furthermore, the quantifier nae 'no' (//ne//) is audibly different from and not interchangeable with the negator no 'no' (//no//).
+The language also distinguishes between the conjunction so 'so' (/scz/) and the adverb sae 'so' (/scz/).
+Furthermore, the quantifier nae 'no' (/scz/) is audibly different from and not interchangeable with the negator no 'no' (/scz/).